-- Part 1: students will be reminded of key outdoor air pollutants (separate resource available for more information), how they are formed and their environmental effects.
-This understanding allows students to learn about acid rain, including its composition and effects. - Part 2: Students will brainstorm and share their beliefs and opinions as to what constitutes acid rain.
+Part 1: Students will be reminded of key outdoor air pollutants, how they are formed and their environmental effects.
+This understanding allows students to be taught about the impact that some of these pollutants can have when they react in the air, to form acid rain.

+This is followed by a student activity based around investigating the pH scale.
+Students will brainstorm and share their beliefs and opinions as to what constitutes acid rain.
 Students will investigate the pH scale and determine the pH of substances to gain a better understanding of what constitutes as acidic, basic, and neutral.
 This class includes a student activity based around investigating the pH scale.
-Each student will receive a lab sheet that they will complete in class.
+Each student will receive a lab sheet which they will complete in class.